daminoux43/check-vplex/README.md

 ## Creating a user
-For reasons of security, we recommend to not use a administrator account and create a dedied user for monitoring.

-For create a user daminoux on the vplex we must:

-    - connect on the vplex in ssh with user admin
-    - launch vplexcli with the command vplexcli
-    - type the command: add user daminoux
-    - type the password
-    - type again the password
-    - logout end reconnect with the new user
-    - and retype a new password

-And now you you can use the script check_vplex.py with the new user.
+It is not possible to create a dedied user for monitoring a vplex with the API.
+You must use the account : service

-© 2020 Damien ARNAUD published under GPLv3 license
+Â© 2020 Damien ARNAUD published under GPLv3 license